 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You have a chocolate craving but don't want to add to your calorie count for the day.
 This is the perfect time for chocolate hummus.
 You may be thinking, "chocolate hummus?"
-It sounds a bit strange, but recipes for this tasty dip are popping up as a healthier alternative to the chocolate spreads we now find on the store shelves.
-Just think--you can satisfy your sweet tooth, and get a boost of protein and fiber while saving on calories.
+It sounds a bit unusual, but recipes for this tasty dip are popping up as a healthier alternative to the chocolate spreads that populate store shelves.
+Just think, with chocolate hummus you can satisfy your sweet tooth, get a boost of protein and fiber, all while saving on calories.